How To Have Effective Meetings

 Set the tone.

-As the leader of the meeting you set the tone and model the desired behaviour.
-Are you formal or informal, light hearted or serious?
+As the leader of the meeting, you set the tone and model the desired behavior.
+Are you formal or informal, light-hearted or serious?
 Each of these styles will set a different tone.
 The leader needs to show each participant, that they are being listened to and respected.
 A warm genuine approach will facilitate cooperation and collaboration

 Don’t tolerate side-talking.

-For some reason, some people believe that when they speak to their neighbour during a meeting, no one else can hear them.
-In fact, this behaviour is both rude to whomever is legitimately speaking at the time, and is distracting to other participants in the meeting.
+For some reason, some people believe that when they speak to their neighbors during a meeting, no one else can hear them.
+This behavior is rude to whoever is legitimately speaking at the time and is distracting to other participants in the meeting.
 It is the job of the person presiding over the meeting – not necessarily the person who is speaking at the time – to stop this.
 Examples of appropriate comments at such a time include, “One meeting at a time, please.”
 “If this is urgent, can you take it outside, please?”
 “No side-taking allowed.”
 Another response can be for the speaker to stop speaking and simply look at the offenders while waiting for the side-talking to end before resuming the meeting’s official business.

 Balance control and flexibility.

 Run the meeting, but do it with balance.
 Your role is to keep the meeting on track, moving towards achieving its purpose and agenda.
 But be flexible enough to explore a new idea or approach even if at first it does not seem to move towards achieving your objectives.
 Have fun and encourage people to communicate in an appropriate but playful way.
-A serious idea does not have to be heavy hearted and morose.
-Laughter is an energising force.
-Contrary to old-school beliefs, time is not necessarily wasted by adding levity and humour.
+A serious idea does not have to be heavy-hearted and morose.
+Laughter is an energizing force.
+Contrary to old-school beliefs, time is not necessarily wasted by adding levity and humor.

 Review and evaluate.

-On a regular basis review and seek feedback on how well the meeting is being received and if it is achieving its purpose.
+Regularly review and seek feedback on how well the meeting is being received and if it is achieving its purpose.
 If it is not, try a different approach using the techniques above.
-Alternatively consider bringing in a professional coach / facilitator to intervene.
+Alternatively, consider bringing in a professional coach/facilitator to intervene.

 Never miss an insight from Paul